 It takes simple changes to existing standard workflows to integrate content engineering.
-So, adding in content engineering simply adds a role, minor process additions and some deliverables to existing process.
+So, adding in content engineering simply adds a role, minor process additions, and some deliverables to existing processes.
 Moving from static wireframes to interactive prototypes (using Axure or other interactive prototyping tools) is indispensable for CEM.
-The prototypes are a meeting place for Content Strategy, IA/UX, Content Engineering, Design, and Development to meet and collaborate.
+The prototypes are a meeting place for content strategy, IA/UX, content engineering

-- Without identification, and incorporation of schemas and content standards into the implementation, content cannot syndicate across the Internet or be consumed and presented richly by important search engines.
+Without identification and incorporation of schemas and content standards into the implementation, content cannot syndicate across the internet or be consumed and presented richly by important search engines.

 For advanced content marketing, content engineering is not nice-to-have or optional.
 For effective customer experience management, it’s essential.

-Content Engineering Resources from [A]
+Content Engineering Resources from [A]: